paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

   (D) in a course described in subsection (g).

+(8) Paragraph (1) shall not apply to the enrollment of a veteran in an online high technology program described in subsection (a)(4)(B).

 **(e)**

 (1) 11 See Applicability of Amendment note below.
 The Secretary may not approve the enrollment of an eligible veteran in a course not leading to a standard college degree offered by a proprietary profit or proprietary nonprofit educational institution if—

   (A) the educational institution has been operating for less than two years;

-  (B) except as provided in paragraph (2),the course is offered at a branch of the educational institution and the branch has been operating for less than two years; or
+  (B) except as provided in paragraph (2), the course is offered at a branch of the educational institution and the branch has been operating for less than two years; or

   (C) following either a change in ownership or a complete move outside its original general locality, the educational institution does not retain substantially the same faculty, student body, and courses as before the change in ownership or the move outside the general locality (as determined in accordance with regulations the Secretary shall prescribe) unless the educational institution following such change or move has been in operation for at least two years.

 (2)

-  (A) Subject to this paragraph, a commercial driver education program is exempt from paragraph (1)(B) for a branch of an educational institution if the commercial driver education program offered at the branch by the educational institution—
+  (A) Subject to this paragraph, a commercial driver education program is exempt from paragraph (1)(B) for a branch of an educational institution if—

-    (i) is appropriately licensed; and

-    (ii) uses the same curriculum as a commercial driver education program offered by the educational institution at another location that is approved for purposes of this chapter by a State approving agency or the Secretary when acting in the role of a State approving agency.
+    (i) the commercial driver education program offered at the branch by the educational institution is approved for purposes of this chapter by a State approving agency (or the Secretary when acting in the role of a State approving agency); and

+    (ii)

+      (I) such branch is located in a State in which such educational institution offers such commercial driver education program at another branch of such educational institution; or

+      (II) such branch—

+        (aa) has been operating for at least one year; and

+        (bb) offers such commercial driver education program, using the same curriculum as another branch of such educational institution.

   (B)